backstage/backstage/.changeset/shiny-birds-melt.md

 '@backstage/core-app-api': patch
 ---

-Fixed a bug in i18nextTranslationApi where in some cases it wouldn't notify subscribers of language changes
+Fixed a bug in `TranslationApi` implementation where in some cases it wouldn't notify subscribers of language changes.